26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Emotional spending is also the result of many of the sales pitches and is often a big addition to final costs.

-Let's look at the iPhone for example.
-Most tech-savvy people will tell that although the iPhone is decent, there are almost always better options tech-wise that also cost less than the current model of the iPhone.
+Let's take the iPhone, for example.
+Most tech-savvy people will tell you that although the iPhone is decent, there are almost always better tech-wise options that also cost less than the current model.

 All the ads and your friends buying the iPhone may convince you that getting one is the best option.
 But if you had taken the time to think things through you may have decided you didn't need a new mobile device at all or at least spent less money for a brand that does just as much.